jeffreykegler/hoonlint/misc/whitespace.md

 separated by a vertical gap.

 In an fixed `n`-arity hoon,
-the `m`'th runechild should be indented `n-m` stops more than the anchor column.
+the `m`'th runechild should be aligned `n-m` stops after than the anchor column.
 For example,
 in an 3-runechild hoon,
-the first runechild should be indented 2 stops more than the anchor column;
+the first runechild should be aligned 2 stops after than the anchor column;
-a second runechild should be indented 1 stop more than the anchor column;
+a second runechild should be aligned 1 stop after than the anchor column;
-and the third runechild be indented at the anchor column.
+and the third runechild be aligned at the anchor column.

 This implies that, regardless of the number of runechildren in a backdented hoon,